rails/rails/guides/source/testing.md

 #### Fixtures in Action

-Rails by default automatically loads all fixtures from the `test/fixtures` directory for your models and controllers test.
+Rails automatically loads all fixtures from the `test/fixtures` directory by default.
 Loading involves three steps:

 1. Remove any existing data from the table corresponding to the fixture
 2. Load the fixture data into the table